dayuyang1999/Personal_Website/content/post/marked_vs_mtpp/index.md

 ---

 They are targeting "multi" on `type of interaction`, `Node` respectively:
-- Marked: Multi- types of interaction
+- Marked: Multi- types of interaction (usually represent as $k$)
 - MTPP: Multi- number of Node

 **One easy way to differntiate them is by the likelihood function:**

-(Mei and Eisner, 2020.) is modeling marked TPP:
+(Mei and Eisner, 2017) is modeling marked TPP:

 $$
 \ell=\sum_{i: t_{i} \leq T} \log \lambda_{k_{i}}\left(t_{i}\right)-\underbrace{\int_{t=0}^{T} \lambda(t) d t}_{\text {call this } \Lambda}